-This is by far the easiest way to use a VPN on your Android device.
+By far the easiest way to use a VPN on your Android device is by installing a trusted VPN from the Google Play store.
 Many, if not most, VPN providers offer custom Android apps.

 - You can sign-up for a VPN account first via the provider’s webpage.
+We have a list of the best available here.
 Once this has been done you will usually receive a Welcome email with a download link to the Google Play Store.

 - Or you can download a VPN app directly from the Google Play Store and sign-up via an in-app purchase when the usual free trial expires.
 If taking this route, please be very careful to only download apps from reputable VPN providers.
 There are a lot of fake or actively malicious apps available through the Play Store.

 To download and install a VPN app from the Google Play Store:

 - Follow the link provided by your VPN service, or search the Google Play Store for a reputable VPN app.

 - On the app’s download page it is always a good idea to read users’ comments in order to check that the app is legitimate.
 If you are satisfied, then select “Install.”